Comparative Metaphysics

 • System Type: Western Astrology is spatial (mapping planetary positions), while Chinese Bazi is temporal (measuring the elemental quality of time).

-• Core Focus: Western focuses on planetary archetypes (Sun, Moon, Venus) affecting personality, whereas Bazi focuses on the Five Elements (Wood, Fire, Earth, Metal, Water) flowing through your life.
+• Core Focus: Western focuses on planetary archetypes (Sun, Moon, Venus) used for personality mapping, whereas Bazi focuses on the Five Elements (Wood, Fire, Earth, Metal, Water) as chart-pattern language.

 • Practical Use: Western excels at psychological profiling and inner motivations.
-Bazi excels at charting life cycles (Luck Pillars), career optimization, and providing actionable elemental remedies.
+Bazi excels at charting life cycles (Luck Pillars), career themes, and symbolic elemental adjustment ideas.

 SIDE-BY-SIDE COMPARISON